dbpedia/mappings-autogeneration/README.md

 - Given as input infobox taken from a version of Wikipedia in a specific language, we collect all the page that include this infobox.
 - Use the cross-language links to retrieve the pages in the selected pivot languages, for which we know the DBpedia classes.
 - Collect the DBpedia classes of these pages and count their number of occurrences.
 - The input infobox is then mapped to the most frequent class.
 A parameter between 0 and 1 is used to filter the class whose frequency is less than the parameter.
+In addition, we ignore the infox whose occurrence is too small, like less than 10.

 ### Source Code and Usage